 All organizations must have a Unique Entity Identifier (UEI) issued via SAM.gov as well as a valid registration on SAM.gov.
 Please see Section D.3 for more information.
-Individuals are not required to have a UEI or be registered in SAM.gov.

-Applicants are only allowed to submit one proposal per organization.
-If more than one proposal is submitted from an organization, all proposals from that institution will be considered ineligible for funding.
+Please note: Applicants are only allowed to submit one proposal per organization per program area.
+If more than one proposal per program area is submitted from an organization, all the proposals in that program area from that institution will be considered ineligible for funding.